 This document is prepared as a general guide.
 No responsibility for loss occasioned to any person acting or refraining from action as a result of any material in this publication can be accepted by the author or publisher.
-This information is in accordance with legislation in place at.

 PKF Littlejohn LLP, Chartered Accountants.

-A list of members' names is available at the above address.
+A list of members' names is available at 15 Westferry Circus, Canary Wharf, London E14 4HD.
 PKF Littlejohn LLP is a limited liability partnership registered in England and Wales No. 0C342572.
-Registered office as above.
-PKF Littlejohn LLP is a member firm of the PKF International Limited family of legally independent firms and does not accept any responsibility or liability for the actions or inactions of any individual member or correspondent firm or firms.
+Registered office as opposite.

+PKF Littlejohn LLP is a member of PKF Global, the network of member firms of PKF International Limited, each of which is a separate and independent legal entity and does not accept any responsibility or liability for the actions or inactions of any individual member or correspondent firm(s).